Call Mon-Sun:

 • Exercise.

 • A Note on Blood Sugar and Hypoglycemia: Hypoglycemia symptoms are similar to many psychiatric symptoms.
-Keeping blood sugar levels from spiking and crashing after high sugar consumption is a good daily practice for mental health.11
+Keeping blood sugar levels from spiking and crashing after high sugar consumption is a good daily practice for natural mental health.11

 Improve gut health.
 The bulk of vital neurotransmitters and other essentials for human health are produced in the gut and delivered from there into the bloodstream.
 Studies show that improving gut health has a positive impact on neurological dysfunction, including ADHD symptoms.
 Adderall alternatives here include daily consumption of fermented foods, yogurt, kimchi, sauerkraut, and other sources that can give the gut the fuel it needs for these important functions and keep your neurotransmitters and hormones functioning at normal levels.8,13